-This photo shows an all white room (photo credit: Sherwin Williams) of Pure White SW 7005 (wall) and Gray Screen SW 7071 (trim).
-Where did all the color go?
+This photo shows an all-white room (photo credit: Sherwin Williams) of Pure White SW 7005 (wall) and Gray Screen SW 7071 (trim).
+Where did all the colors go?

 It seems over the years that neutral nurseries have been popular.
 This never sat well with me and I’ll tell you why.

 When babies are first born, their eyes are developing along with every other part of their body.
 So jumping right in because I like to get right to the point, is why on earth would you want to choose a colorless room for a baby that is trying to see?

 Twenty-five years ago when I started my family, the nursery was full of the primary colors.
 Not only did my kids get a colorful start as their vision developed but they also naturally grew into color lessons.

 “This is red and there are no colors that you can combine to create it.
 This is yellow and there are no colors that you can combine to create it.
 This is blue and there are no colors that you can combine to create it.
 These are the primary colors and with these three colors you can create just about any other color in the world.”

 They learned about adding black and white to those colors to add to the list of colors that they can create later on in years.
 What?
 Did you NOT think I was going to give my kids color lessons at a very young age?